RavensbourneWebMedia/Web-Design-principles/sessions/03/README.md

 Topics:

-1. **Symbols** and their cultural meanings, eg: scales → justice, lion → strength/king, apple → health/temptation/tech-company, red → stop/error, floppy disk → save [etc](http://www.hanselman.com/blog/TheFloppyDiskMeansSaveAnd14OtherOldPeopleIconsThatDontMakeSenseAnymore.aspx).
+1. **Visual symbols** and their cultural meanings, eg: scales → justice, lion → strength/king, apple → health/temptation/tech-company, red → stop/error, floppy disk → save [etc](http://www.hanselman.com/blog/TheFloppyDiskMeansSaveAnd14OtherOldPeopleIconsThatDontMakeSenseAnymore.aspx).
-* **Visual devices** (non-literal communication): simile and metaphor, metonym and synecdoche, irony / sarcasm, lies.

 	Find plenty of *good* and *bad* examples.
+* **Visual techniques** (aka *rhetorical devices*) for non-literal communication:

+	* simile
+ 	* metaphor
+	* metonym and synecdoche
+	* irony / sarcasm
+	* lies

+	Find plenty of *good* and *bad* examples.
-* Designing with **colours**: [how to create your own palette](http://www.smashingmagazine.com/2010/02/color-theory-for-designer-part-3-creating-your-own-color-palettes/), even an [edible one](http://idsgn.org/posts/an-edible-color-palette/)
+* Designing with **colours**: [how to create your own palette](http://www.smashingmagazine.com/2010/02/color-theory-for-designer-part-3-creating-your-own-color-palettes), even an [edible one](http://idsgn.org/posts/an-edible-color-palette)!
 * Websites/apps as extensions of a **brand**.
 Pick 5 websites/apps and analyse their **colours**:

-	* What does the brand aim to communicate?
+	* What brand *identity* and *values* do they aim to communicate?
-	* How does it do it *through colours*?
+	* How do they do that *through colours*?
 Be specific, make plenty of examples.
-	* What feelings is the brand trying to trigger?
+	* What *emotional responses* are the brands trying to trigger?
+Is it effective?

+	During your mini-lesson, first ask the class what their thoughts are and then present your findings.
 * Websites/apps as extensions of a **brand**.
 Pick 5 websites/apps and analyse their **typography**:

-	* What does the brand aim to communicate?
+	* What brand *identity* and *values* do they aim to communicate?
-	* How does it do it *through typography*?
+	* How do they do that *through typography*?
 Be specific, make plenty of examples.
-	* What feelings is the brand trying to trigger?
+	* What *emotional responses* are the brands trying to trigger?
+Is it effective?

+	During your mini-lesson, first ask the class what their thoughts are and then present your findings.
 * Websites/apps as extensions of a **brand**.
 Pick 5 websites/apps and analyse their **images&video**:

-	* What does the brand aim to communicate?
+	* What brand *identity* and *values* do they aim to communicate?
-	* How does it do it *through images&video*?
+	* How do they do that *through images&video*?
 Be specific, make plenty of examples.
-	* What feelings is the brand trying to trigger?
+	* What *emotional responses* are the brands trying to trigger?
+Is it effective?

+	During your mini-lesson, first ask the class what their thoughts are and then present your findings.
 * **Visual hierarchy** experiment, using websites/apps that your audience is familiar with:

  	* List the key information points that users are likely seeking.
 	* Assign values (1-5) according to their importance to the average user.
 	* Now, look at the actual design again.
 	* Assign values (1-5) according to the actual visual importance as you see it in the live design.
 	* Does the expected importance match up with the actual designed importance?
 If not, what could be changed?

+	During your mini-lesson, first ask the class what their thoughts are and then present your findings.

 <!--